andi-scarcello/address-validator/README.md

 ## Run the code

-1. Create a CSV file containing fields `Street Address`, `City`, and `Postal Code`. </br>
+1. Create a CSV file containing fields `Street Address`, `City`, and `Postal Code`, such as shown below.
+A fourth field `Country Code` can optionally be entered, as well; otherwise, the program will assume the address is in the US.
+Note that the program expects the header fields to occur in the first line of the file, but the fields can occur in any order. </br>
-For example:
 ```
 Street Address, City, Postal Code
 123 e Maine Street, Columbus, 43215
 1 Empora St, Title, 11111
 ```

-    A fourth field `Country Code` can optionally be entered, as well; otherwise, the program will assume the address is in the US.

-    Note that the program expects the header fields to occur in the first line of the file, but the fields can occur in any order.

 2. Update the API key on line 5 of `AddressValidatorService.cs`. </br>
 A new key can be obtained by signing up for a free trial here: https://www.address-validator.net/free-trial-registration.html